Special Educational Needs Information Report

 The school budget, received from Herts LA, includes money for supporting children with SEND.
 The Head Teacher decides on the budget for Special Educational Needs in consultation with the school governors, on the basis of the needs of the children currently in the school.
 The Head Teacher and the SENDCO discuss all the information they have about SEND in the school, including:

-- the children who have been identified as not making as much progress as would be expected; and decide what resources/training and support is needed.
+Ø the children who have been identified as not making as much progress as would be expected; and decide what resources/training and support is needed.
 The level of support is dependent on the type and degree of need additional to and different from peers in the class.
 Support may be given in a variety of ways and is sometimes designed to encourage the child to develop the skills of independent learning and build confidence as well as supporting their maximum progress; your child’s individual support will be discussed with you regularly.
 All resources/training and support are reviewed regularly and changes made as needed.
-A list of training received by staff recently can be seen here.

 - How is the decision made about how much support my child will receive?